ThrillStays

 My dog, a 30-kilogram mutt with the enthusiasm of a golden retriever and the stubbornness of a husky, has been my primary hiking partner for seven years.
 She has summited 14,000-foot peaks in Colorado, camped in the Appalachian backcountry, and once refused to cross a perfectly safe log bridge in Oregon for 45 minutes.
 Hiking with a dog transforms the experience in ways that are impossible to replicate with human companions: your dog does not complain about the weather, never argues about which trail to take, and finds genuine joy in experiences that you might otherwise take for granted, like a muddy puddle or a particularly interesting rock.

-According to the American Hiking Society, 42% of dog owners hike with their dogs at least once a month, and that number has increased by 15% since 2020.
-The pet outdoor gear market has responded, growing to $3.2 billion annually with innovations in dog-specific hiking gear that rival human equipment in quality and thoughtfulness.
+According to the American Hiking Society, 42% of dog owners hike with their dogs at least once a month, a figure that has increased by 15% since 2020.
+The pet outdoor gear market has responded, growing to $3.2 billion annually with innovations in dog-specific hiking equipment that rival human gear in quality and thoughtfulness.

 Best Dog-Friendly Trails in the US